spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 6. Confirm the migration operation to get a UI confirmation of the successful migration.

-7. Once migration is completed, the unhealthy/source PCG can be deleted successfully.
+7. Once the migration is completed, the unhealthy/source PCG can be deleted successfully.
 Clear the residual resources manually to complete the deletion process.

-8. The `Audit Logs` gives the migration update.
+8. The **Audit Logs** gives the migration update.

 </Tabs.TabPane>